DustCar/Unreal-Gaming-Programming-Notes/README.md

 `UFUNCTION()` is similar to `UPROPERTY()` but for functions.
 It also exposes the function to the _Reflection System_ and has its own specifiers and metadata specifiers.

 Just like variables, the `UFUNCTION()` macro has specifiers that allow it to be used in Blueprints.
-- _BlueprintAuthorityOnly_: makes function only execute in Blueprint code if running on a machine with network authority
+- _BlueprintAuthorityOnly_: makes function only execute in Blueprint code if running on a machine with network authority.
-- _BlueprintCallable_: makes function executable in Blueprints
+- _BlueprintCallable_: makes function executable in Blueprints.
-- _BlueprintCosmetic_: makes function cosmetic and will not run on dedicated servers
+- _BlueprintCosmetic_: makes function cosmetic and will not run on dedicated servers.
-- _BlueprintImplementableEvent_: makes function implementable in Blueprints
+- _BlueprintImplementableEvent_: makes function implementable in Blueprints.
 - _BlueprintNativeEvent_: gives a function a native implementation, but is designed to be overridden by a Blueprint.
 Declares an additional function named the same as the main function, but with `_Implementation` added to the end, which is where code should be written.
 If no Blueprint override is found, the `_Implementation` method is called.
 - _BlueprintPure_: The function does not affect the owning object in any way and can be executed in a Blueprint or Level Blueprint graph.
 By default, a _BlueprintCallable_ const function would be exposed as a Pure function.
 To keep a function const, but **not** pure, use `BlueprintPure=false`.
 Be cautious using Pure functions for non-trivial functions as they do not cache their results.
 This can lead to major overhead and unexpected outputs or crashes.
 It is good practice to avoid outputting array properties in Blueprint pure functions. see [this article](https://raharuu.github.io/unreal/blueprint-pure-functions-complicated/) for more info on Blueprint Pure Functions.